vexflow/vexflow/demos/fonts/README.md

 ## all.html

 The full `vexflow.js` includes the following music engraving fonts: Bravura, Petaluma, Gonville, Leland, and Custom.
-In this case, `Vex.Flow.setMusicFont('Bravura', ...);` is a synchronous function that changes the current font stack.
+In this case, `Vex.Flow.setFonts('Bravura', ...);` is a synchronous function that changes the current font stack.

 ## bravura.html

 This page uses `vexflow-bravura.js`, which statically bundles only the Bravura font.
-You do not need to call `Flow.setMusicFont(...)`.

-## gonville.html

-This page uses `vexflow-gonville.js`, which statically bundles only the Gonville font.
-You do not need to call `Flow.setMusicFont(...)`.

-## petaluma.html

-This page uses `vexflow-petaluma.js`, which statically bundles only the Petaluma font.
-You do not need to call `Flow.setMusicFont(...)`.

-## leland.html

-This page uses `vexflow-leland.js`, which statically bundles only the Leland font.
-You do not need to call `Flow.setMusicFont(...)`.
+You do not need to call `Vex.Flow.setFonts(...)`.

 ## core.html